Vice President for Legal Affairs

-Patrick Wright is senior legal analyst at the Mackinac Center for Public Policy, where he directs the Mackinac Center Legal Foundation.
+Patrick Wright is Vice President for Legal Affairs at the Mackinac Center for Public Policy, where he directs the Mackinac Center Legal Foundation.
 He joined the Center in June 2005 after serving for three years as a Michigan Supreme Court commissioner, a post in which he made recommendations to the court concerning which state appeals court cases it should hear.

 Prior to that, Wright spent four years as an assistant attorney general for the State of Michigan, where he gained significant litigation and appellate advocacy experience.
 He joined the state Attorney General’s Office after one year as a policy advisor in the Senate Majority Policy Office of the Michigan Senate.
 Wright also spent two years as a law clerk to Hon.
 H. Russell Holland, a United States district court judge in Alaska.

 Wright received his law degree at George Washington University in Washington, D.C.
 He graduated with honors in 1994.
 He received his undergraduate degree in political science from the University of Michigan in 1990.